 The whole place now looked like a fare.
 So many people were selling food, souvenirs, and fancy items.
 It was only then I noticed that the number of vehicles piled up too.
 The place was getting crowded gradually.

 It suddenly turned windy and cloudy as well.
 It seemed as if it were to rain.
 Sadly, we had to leave as we were heading to Batal that day for a halt.
 So we did not stay for the rest of the festival.

 The next event was to light a fire, and then the llamas walked over the people.
 Several other dance performances continued.
 Different people from different villages performed various dances, dressed beautifully in traditional attires [as informed to us later].

 I wish I could have stayed further to see that too.

 Here is a short glimpse of the dance..
 It has a stitch of small clippings that I shot in my mobile, so the clarity is not so great.

 How to Reach Key Monastery

-Obviously reach Kaza first.
 There are two ways to reach Kaza.
-One is through Shimla and other is through Manali.
-From Kaza, Key Monastery is just 15km away.
-If you have your own vehicle then you are good.
-Else you can hire motorcycles from Kaza town or hire a cab.
-Another thing to do is hitchhike.
+One is through Shimla, and the other is through Manali.
+From Kaza, Key Monastery is just 15 km away.
+If you have your own vehicle, then nothing like it.

 I have a complete guide on everything about Spiti Valley.
 Read it here – How to Plan a Spiti Valley Trip